simonecorsi/skaffoldo/README.md

 > ⚠️ **This is a logic-less replace, this is not a template engine**.
 Only variables found in templates are replaced.

-By default `process.env` will be used, if the flag `--jsonars` is provided with a valid JSON string it will be merge with `process.env` variables.
+By default `process.env` will be used, if the flag `--jsonvars` is provided with a valid JSON string it will be merge with `process.env` variables.

 You can use variables inside your files or filenames following these formats: